High-speed rail in Poland: Centralny Port Komunikacyjny (CPK)

-In 2019, then-Prime Minister Mateusz Morawiecki announced detailed plans for Centralny Port Komunikacyjny (CPK), a megaproject with two main components: a new international airport between Warsaw and Łódź and a new nationwide high-speed railway network.
+In 2019, detailed plans were announced for Centralny Port Komunikacyjny (CPK), a megaproject with two main components: a new international airport between Warsaw and Łódź and a new nationwide high-speed railway network.
 This network will consist of ten major corridors radiating from the airport towards all regions of Poland, with approximately 2000 km of new high-speed-rail lines and 3700 km of modernized railway lines.
 The new lines will be designed for speeds of up to 350 km/h, with operational speeds of up to 250 km/h.
 The aim of the project is to provide fast connections between the largest urban areas in Poland and neighboring countries, with the railway station at the new CPK Airport serving as the central transport hub.
 Most major Polish cities (apart from Szczecin) will have a travel time to the airport of 2.5 hours or less.
 Connections will be extended to cities which were not collected by railway before the CPK program, such as Jastrzębie-Zdrój and Tomaszów Lubelski.

 The CPK program will include international connections to the planned high-speed rail network in the Czech Republic (Katowice - Ostrava and Wałbrzych - Hradec Králové) and to Lithuania, Latvia and Estonia via Rail Baltica (Suwałki - Kaunas).
 This will enable travel time reductions such as Warsaw to Prague from 510 to 270 minutes and Warsaw to Kaunas from 480 to 210 minutes.
 The connection between Katowice and Ostrava will benefit from joint investments from the countries of the Visegrad group with the aim to link Warsaw, Brno, Bratislava and Budapest by high-speed rail.

 The CPK program is planned to be implemented by 2040.
 Ten railway "spokes" will radiate from the CPK airport in different directions.
 Each spoke will consist of newly built sections and of modernized parts of the existing infrastructure.
 The main railway elements of the CPK program are broken down into the following spokes: